SAAF-Alex-and-Ashton-Forces/kepler/README.md

 # kepler

-All of us are lying in the gutter, but some of us are looking at the stars.
+> “I much prefer the sharpest criticism of a single intelligent man to the thoughtless approval of the masses.”
+> ― Johannes Kepler

+The journey begins.